TCsTheMechanic/Houser/README.md

 To install pyaudio run: `sudo apt-get install python3-pyaudio`

-To setup the project run: `python3 setup.py`
+To setup the project run: `python3 setup.py` (this may take a while)

 To start the system run: `python3 start.py`